Vihas111/MIMIC_ROBOT_GLOVE/README.md

-# MARS Project — Human Hand Mimic Robot
+# Human Hand Mimic Robot

 A glove equipped with flex sensors and an IMU that controls a simulated robot hand in real time via ROS 2 and RViz.